Plex Server Rock-on

 ../../_images/plex_ss_add_library_data_movies.png

-More plex libraries of various types and their associated directories can be setup and when done we are presented with the following options:
+More plex libraries of various types and their associated directories can be setup.
+Once that’s done, the basic setup is complete and Plex branches to the Dasboard.

-Remember that our Movies library is expecting a directory called Movies.
-Make sure to create this Directory when uploading your Movies.
-Simply Export the plex-data share by your chosen means in order to be able to upload directly into your Plex Media Server over your local lan from any machine.
+To add movies to the library from an external system, simply export the plex-data share using the Rockstor UI (Samba or nfs) in order to be able to upload directly into the Plex Media Server over the local network from any machine.
 The Shares section contains links to methods by which this can be accomplished.
-The most common and compatible of these being via the Samba/CIFS protocol.
+The most common and compatible is probably the Samba/CIFS protocol.